Walnux/ArrowDocuments/README.md

 In oder to achieve the goal, Arrow is desgined and implemented using Application Central philosophy.

 ## Arrow is Application Central Solution
 [Application centrialized philosophy](TopDown.md#application-central-philosophy) starts from the application.
-Only the components that are needed by the specific applicaiton is inlcuded all the other components should be removed.
+Only the components that are needed by the specific applicaiton is inlcuded.
+All the other components which is not used by the application should be removed.

 - Arrow only runs the single staticly linked application which only includes the libaries binaries the application really needs.
 NO Dynamical Linked Libraries(DLL) are packaged with the application.
 - This application is directly combined with the tailored single task kernel.
 The rootfs which normally contains shell, tools, and system services is removed.
 Logially, the kernel is part of the application.